Skip to content

 How it all started

-Back in 2012 I decided to fulfill all my childhood dreams.
-One of these dreams was to restore a cockpit of a first generation jetliner such as the Comet, Caravelle or B707.
-I was able to secure the cockpit of a Caravelle III (F-BHRU ex Air France c/n 58).
-It took me 5000 hours and 4 years to bring the cockpit of the Caravelle to 100% working order in better than new condition.
+Back in 2012, I decided to fulfill all my childhood dreams.
+One of these dreams was to restore the cockpit of a first-generation jetliner such as the Comet, Caravelle, or B707.
+I was fortunate enough to acquire the cockpit of a Caravelle III (F-BHRU, ex-Air France, c/n 58).
+It took me 5,000 hours and four years to restore the Caravelle cockpit to 100% working condition—better than new.

-This was truly an achievement that makes me proud to this day.
-However, I could never let go on dreaming of a 707 simulator….both the Caravelle and 707 have a special place in my heart.
-They are both pleasing to the eye, different in design and yet so pure and elegant.
-So I kept flirting with the idea of acquiring a 707 cockpit section and use the skills and knowledge acquired during the restoration of the Caravelle
+This was truly an achievement I remain proud of to this day.
+However, I never let go of the dream of building a 707 simulator.
+Both the Caravelle and the 707 hold a special place in my heart.
+They are visually stunning, different in design, yet both pure and elegant.
+So I kept flirting with the idea of acquiring a 707 cockpit section and applying the skills and knowledge I had gained during the Caravelle restoration.

 Finding a 707 cockpit…

-As fantastic as it would have been to secure an aircraft that my father once flew, N88ZL retains little of its former owner “Lufthansa”.
-During its career as a VIP aircraft the cockpit was heavily modified from the rear cabin wall, navigators station (gone), pilot’s panels up to the F/E panels.
+As fantastic as it would have been to secure an aircraft my father once flew, N88ZL retains very little of its former Lufthansa heritage.
+Over the course of its career as a VIP aircraft, the cockpit was heavily modified—from the removal of the rear cabin wall and navigator’s station to extensive changes across the pilot’s and flight engineer’s panels.

-Thanks to Guy van Herbruggen, a true 707 lover owning the former SABENA Boeing 707 simulator, I was able to get all panels of Lufthansa’s Boeing 707 D-ABUD making my dream of having a Lufthansa 707 possible.
+Thanks to Guy van Herbruggen, a true 707 enthusiast and owner of the former SABENA Boeing 707 simulator, I was able to acquire all the panels from Lufthansa’s Boeing 707 D-ABUD—bringing me a big step closer to realizing my dream of owning a Lufthansa 707.

-In August 2019 I was able to secure a deal for the cockpit of N707QJ which was then moved to Munich from the UK and restoration and conversion began.
+In August 2019, I secured a deal for the cockpit of N707QJ, which was then transported from the UK to Munich, where restoration and conversion work began.

 When dreams come true…

-In November 2021 the project took a turn when I was able to buy the cockpit of the world’s last Lufthansa Boeing 707 D-ABOD.
-With all the parts collected over the years, I am now able to build a truly authentic Lufthansa 707.
+In November 2021, the project took an exciting turn: I was able to purchase the cockpit of the world’s last remaining Lufthansa Boeing 707, D-ABOD.
+With all the parts I had collected over the years, I am now finally in a position to build a truly authentic Lufthansa 707 simulator.

 Photo Gallery